Summer Season:

 Greyshoes, Melody Monarch, and Adrian Standing Elk Pinnecoose

 August in New Mexico is synonymous with Native American art.
-This year SWAIA’s Indian Market celebrates its 99th event and after a long lockdown, we are all excited to return to the plaza.
-In anticipation, Gallery Hózhó welcomes the sculptor Greyshoes (Upton Ethelbah Jr.), jeweler Melody Monarch, and digital artist Adrian Standing Elk Pinnecoose.
-Join the artists in the gallery on Saturday, August 14, from 4:00 to 6:00.
+The 2020 SWAIA’s Indian Market celebrated its 99th event and after a long lockdown, we are all excited to return to the plaza.
+Gallery Hózhó welcomed the sculptor Greyshoes (Upton Ethelbah Jr.), jeweler Melody Monarch, and digital artist Adrian Standing Elk Pinnecoose.

 Greyshoes(Upton Ethelbah Jr.) sculpts contemporary, stylized, and flowing forms inspired by the aesthetic motifs and movements found in the ceremonial regalia and dances of his Native American heritage (Santa Clara Pueblo and White Mountain Apache).
 Some specific representations have included Apache crown dancers, Pueblo corn, deer, elk, antelope and buffalo dancers; and even the pan-American Matachines.
 Greyshoes is also known for his "essentialized" Native American medicine bears and a variety of other sacred animal representations.